Skill-Issue-Inc/Chivalry-Ruleset/README.md

 Some of these rules may be bendable depending on the situation and the admins.
 For instance, if a player wanted to enforce a no trespassing policy on their land but didn’t put up well-defined borders, it may be that the infringing player may not know they have done anything wrong and the admins may determine a simple warning.
 Property damage, or griefing, may be as much as adding or removing a few blocks.
 Just remember that this is someones safe space that they've worked hard to maintain.
 In general, violations of property damage may incur a sentence requiring the offender to reverse all damages to their original state and a fine. this may change based on the situation.
 Trespassing may incur a fee.
+something something ban/kcik

 ### Spawn
 Server spawn area is generally a special kind of territory set aside for all players to pass through.